ErpNetDocs/webclient/introduction/social/social-follows.md

 - Unfollow immediately - *Shift + Click* on the star icon → **Unfollow** (removes the follow record and if Favorite - removes it from My Favorites).

+### Automatic follow

+The user may automatically start following an object - level TAGGED - in several cases:
+- when he is mentioned in the discuss panel of the record [R32946](https://docs.erp.net/model/business-rules/R32946.html)
+- when he comments an object in the discuss panel [R33430](https://docs.erp.net/model/business-rules/R33430.html)
+- when he creates an Agile Case  - [Rule R38780](https://docs.erp.net/model/business-rules/R38780.html)

 ---

 ## Concepts